Oregon Adoption, Home Studies and More

 Birth Mother Expenses

 Some birth mothers may be in a situation where they need help with pregnancy-related expenses.
 In Oregon, this can include food, medical, rent, clothing, utilities, transportation, and more.
 These regulations do vary by state.
 Budgeting around $5,000 for these expenses is generally suitable, as this is about the average Lifetime Adoption birth mothers in need of financial costs generally receive.
-These funds must be approved and dispensed legally, so your attorney and agency will work with you and the birth mother to make sure all is done according to state law.
+These funds must be approved and dispensed legally, so your attorney and adoption professional will work with you and the birth mother to make sure all is done according to state law.

 You can expect the total cost of domestic adoption to generally range from around $38,000 to $70,000.
 It is important to understand the potential expenses budget for them accordingly.